JOPP-3D: Joint Open Vocabulary Semantic Segmentation on Point Clouds and Panoramas: Methodology

-\paragraph{Depth-Correspondence Consistency Across Adjacent Scenes.} Direct nearest-neighbor assignment can lead to incomplete semantic projections, particularly near regions such as \textit{doorways} and \textit{corridors}, where panoramic views exhibit large depth discontinuities.
+Direct nearest-neighbor assignment can lead to incomplete semantic projections, particularly near regions such as \textit{doorways} and \textit{corridors}, where panoramic views exhibit large depth discontinuities.
 To mitigate this, we introduce a depth correspondence strategy that leverages overlapping depth regions between neighboring panoramic scenes, as shown in Fig.~\ref{fig:Pano}.
+Given two adjacent panoramas \( \mathbf{I}^p_1 \) and \( \mathbf{I}^p_2 \) with overlapping depth ranges, define a local correspondence set: